Power of attorney

-Why would I need someone to manage my affairs or support someone else?
+Why would I need to support someone with managing their accounts?

-What would the representative be able to do?
+What would I be able to do as a representative?

-Depending on the type of access in place, a representative with access to your accounts could:
+Depending on the type of access in place, a representative with access to accounts could:

-• Use your accounts in the same way you would.
+• Use the accounts in the same way as the account holder.

-• Access your accounts online and by phone.
+• Access the account holder's account online and by phone.

-• Use a card and cheque book on your accounts.
+• Use a card and cheque book on the accounts.

-If you don’t want to hand over control of your finances, we also offer:
+If the account holder doesn't want to hand over control of their finances, we also offer:

-Trusted Person Card – This is a debit card linked to your current account, that you can give to someone you trust, to shop for essentials or withdraw money.
+Trusted Person Card – This is a debit card linked to the account holder's current account, that can be given to a trusted friend or family member to shop for essentials or withdraw money.

-Trusted Person Alerts – This is a service that lets you choose someone you trust to receive text messages from us, about your current account activity.
+Trusted Person Alerts – This is a service that lets the account holder choose someone they trust to receive text messages from us, about their current account activity.

 More information about these services can be found on our types of access page.